Out-Law Guide 3 min. read

 Malicious falsehood claims are sometimes made in tandem with, or as an alternative to, defamation claims.

 Although both malicious falsehood and defamation claims deal with publication of false statements the main difference between them is that a claimant in a malicious falsehood claim is not required to prove damage to reputation.
-Another advantage is that the single meaning rule does not apply to malicious falsehood claims, so there may be tactical reasons for bringing a claim in malicious falsehood rather than defamation, although damages tend to be lower.
+Another advantage is that the 'single meaning' rule does not apply to malicious falsehood claims, so there may be tactical reasons for bringing a claim in malicious falsehood rather than defamation, although damages tend to be lower.

-The defendant must have intended to publish the statements complained of, and have done so with an improper motive.
+The defendant must have intended to publish the statements complained of and have done so with an improper motive.
 Evidence of malice might include proof:

-It is up to the claimant to prove that the statements complained of were untrue, unlike in defamation claims, where falsity is presumed and the burden falls on the defendant to prove that the statements are true.
+It is then up to the claimant to prove that the statements complained of were untrue - again unlike in defamation claims, where falsity is presumed and the burden falls on the defendant to prove that the statements are true.
 Furthermore, the statements complained of, even if false, must be more than "mere puff" between trade rivals, such as that often seen in comparative advertising.

 The claimant, or the claimant’s business, property or other economic interests, must be identified, whether by way of a direct or an indirect reference.

 The claimant must demonstrate that the statement has caused actual financial loss unless it falls within one of the exemptions in section 3(1) the 1952 Defamation Act:

 In 2022, the Court of Appeal considered the meaning of section 3(1) for the first time and held that the court can take a "forward-looking" approach when assessing whether a claimant has suffered pecuniary loss.
 This means that, even if no actual loss has been suffered, a claimant can bring forward a claim for losses that are "objectively likely" to arise as a "natural tendency" of the words complained of.